 How Can Renters Install a Smart Lock?

 Before making any changes, it is important to get permission in writing from your landlord.
 If you are in a single standalone unit and are willing to provide the code to the landlord, you may get approval.
-But if you live in a bigger apartment complex, the answer is likely no (since it is difficult to manage different lock configurations for different people).
+But if you live in a bigger apartment complex, the answer is likely no (since it is difficult to manage different lock configurations for different residents).
 Moreover, when you move out, it creates a lot of additional work and challenges for the landlord.

 If you’d still like to try, the best thing to do is to talk to the landlord and explain your rationale.